Demitryk/Voron2.4-Mods/Talking_Voron/README.md

 You should hear this file play.
 If nothing is heard check:
 -	your amp board and speakers are wired correctly and on
 -	adjust the volume knob if it has one
--	run the “alsamixer” command on the pic console and adjust the volume
+-	run the “alsamixer” command on the pi console and adjust the volume